clover/remote-pay-cloud-examples/remote-pay-cloud-nodejs-example/README.md

    - [xmlhttprequest-ssl 1.5.4](https://www.npmjs.com/package/xmlhttprequest-ssl) (recommended) - This library works out of the box with the JavaScript Cloud Connector.

 - IImageUtil
-   - IImageUtil is part of the Clover API.
+   - `IImageUtil` is part of the Clover API.
-   - An IImageUtil implementation is passed into the configuration object used when connecting to the device.
+   - An `IImageUtil` implementation is passed into the configuration object used when connecting to the device.
 It is used to print and retrieve images from a URL.
-An example implementation is provided in this repository (./lib/support/ImageUtil.js).
+An example implementation is provided in this repository (see ./lib/support/ImageUtil.js).